code-game-project/website/docs/specification/api-routes.md

     description: Whether the game should be protected by a join secret.
     type: boolean
   config:
-    description: The configuration options to be used.
+    description: The configuration options to be used. (schema is game specific)
     type: object
     additionalProperties: true
 ```